Leica CL versus Canon G1 X Mark II

 Both the CL and the G1X Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G1X Mark II replaced the earlier Canon G1 X, while the CL does not have a direct predecessor.

 So what conclusions can be drawn?
-Is there a clear favorite between the Leica CL and the Leica CL?
+Is there a clear favorite between the Leica CL and the Canon G1 X Mark II?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica CL (Typ 7323):